 - BACKSTROKE CATCH: It is very important for swimmers to bend their elbow early in the pull so that they can get an early catch for an immediate and powerful press back into the water.
 The angle of the backstroke catch and the depth are extremely important in order to achieve maximum power.

 - BUTTERFLY CATCH: Long and smooth strokes will allow your swimmer to have a more efficient butterfly.
 Giles and Kendall will teach participants to get an early catch on the water for more power in each stroke.
 Finding the right timing and technique to get and early catch will help your swimmer drop time.

 - BREASTSTROKE CATCH: Participants in this session will learn drills to encourage them to keep their hands and elbows high on the water throughout the catch phase in breaststroke, thereby minimizing resistance and maintaining speed.

 DAY 2 (SUNDAY): KICKING FOR ALL FOUR STROKES

 The kick is an important part of maintaining consistent speed and balance through every stroke.
 Strong kicks can propel your swimmer forward, but if done inefficiently, the legs can create also create a lot of drag.
 Kicking adds to a swimmer’s speed and improves the body position for a more connected stroke.
-Giles will break down the kicking technique as well as timing for each stroke.
+Kendall and Giles will break down the kicking technique as well as timing for each stroke.